technyon/nuki_hub/README.md

 <br><br>
 Also, check that pairing is allowed.
 In the smartphone app, go to Settings --> Features & Configuration --> Button & LED and make sure "Bluetooh Pairing" is enabled.

+### In Home Assistant, the lock is shown as unavailable

+Make sure you are using at least version 2023.8.0 of home assistant.
+The HA developers have changes to the MQTT auto discovery which break support for older version, and NUKI Hub has adopted these changes.
+That unfortunately means that older versions of HA are not supported anymore.

 ## FAQ

 ### NUKI Hub doesn't work when the Wifi on my NUKI Smartlock Pro 3.0 is turned on.